bgord/knowledge/README.md

 - Iterate through JSON array from one of the columns and append other columns
 - What's an upsert?
 - Condintionall apply a statement
+- Group by day, not exact time
+- Cast to integer

 ### [react](react.md)
 - Testing unconnected components